EricssonResearch/dnt/doc/oam.md

  * type = "ping"
  * code = "reply"
  * stream - returned unchanged
- * target - returned unchanged
+ * target - returned unchanged or with stats (below) of "-o" given
+    * packets_passed - data packets seen by the MIP
+    * packets_passed - data packets seen by the MIP
+    * octets_passed - aggregate size of OAM packet generated/seen by the MEPStart/MIP
+    * octets_passed - aggregate size of OAM packet generated/seen by the MEPStart/MIP
  * delay - returned unchanged
  * level - from fixed header
  * nodeid - from fixed header